Skip to main content

 An April 2018 Rural Monitor article, Social Determinants of Health: Transforming the Buzz Phrase to a Rural Action Item, looks at the social determinants from a provider's perspective, discussing what rural healthcare facilities can do to help their patients:

-Healthcare providers and health systems may want to consult the Commonwealth Fund’s Return on Investment (ROI) Calculator for Partnerships to Address the Social Determinants of Health when considering interventions to address the social determinants of health.
+Healthcare providers and health systems may want to consult the Commonwealth Fund’s Return on Investment (ROI) Calculator for Partnerships to Address the Social Determinants of Health when considering interventions to address the SDOH.
 It can help organizations plan sustainable financial arrangements, with a focus on addressing the needs of high-need, high-cost patients.
+Understanding and Addressing Social Determinants of Health: Opportunities to Improve Health Outcomes – A Guide for Rural Health Care Leaders guides users to implement SDOH action plans by providing knowledge, strategies, and resources.

 • Appealing denial of benefits, such as health insurance, disability benefits, and food stamps